 - The world's most popular watch brand might surprise you

 What to know when buying a watch online

 Why you can trust T3 Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.

-The first question when buying a watch, especially online, is ‘what do I want this for?’
+The first question when buying a men's watch, especially online, is ‘what do I want this for?’
 Once you have a rough idea in mind there are a few ways to answer this question.
-You want to look across the budget you have, whether you want brand-name recognition, the toughness of the watch or a particular movement you’re after.
+You want to first consider the budget you have, whether you want brand-name recognition, how tough you need the watch to be or if you're after a particular movement.

 Budget: If you’re looking for an easy, carefree, everyday watch, then you don’t want to be splashing thousands of dollars.
 Brands like Casio, G-Shock and Tissot are where you want to look for decent quality at a (relatively) affordable price.
 Alternatively, if you’re trying to stand out at a classy formal shindig, a plastic strap just won’t do.
 The names Hugo Boss, Tag Heuer and Junghans Max Bill are more likely to catch the ear, and eye, of everyone around.

 Brand name: There are certain watches that can stop time as well as keep it.
 Saying “this is a Rolex” tends to have that effect.
 If you’re looking solely for wow factor, then Breitling (opens in new tab) and Tag Heuer (opens in new tab) can do the same.
 If you’re not fussed with big names, we wouldn't hesitate to recommend any of the brands you see in this article.